msush/test/class4_1.md

 ### create a webhook
-same we can send it back to jenkins we should create a webhook
+The quality gate report can be sent back to jenkins.For this a webhook must be created
 got to project --> administration --> webhooks --> create
 Name: jenkins
 URL*: http://35.154.179.94:4000/sonarqube-webhook/